 This recipe is adapted from the “Chocolate Yeast Dumplings with Cherry Sauce” recipe in the Thermomix Varoma cookbook… I just ‘tweaked’ it to make it more allergy friendly.
-(For those who don’t have a Thermomix, the Varoma is a steamer – maybe you can figure out how to make it in a vege steamer – I’m not sure.)
+(For those who don’t have a Thermomix, the Varoma is a steamer – maybe you can figure out how to make it in a veggie steamer – I’m not sure.)

-– 400g unbleached plain spelt flour
+400g unbleached plain spelt flour

-– 1/2 tsp fine sea salt
+1/2 tsp fine sea salt

-– 30g macadamia oil (or ghee/ butter)
+30g macadamia oil (or ghee/ butter)

 4. Leave the dough in the bowl and let it rise until doubled.
 Knead again on interval speed for a few seconds, then take dough out of bowl and divide into 16 pieces.
-Flatten each piece into a rough circle with hands (about 1 cm thick), and place a piece of chocolate in the middle of each one, folding dough around it to form a little bun:
+Flatten each piece into a rough circle with hands (about 1cm thick), and place a piece of chocolate in the middle of each one, folding dough around it to form a little bun.

 5. Place the buns in buttered/oiled Varoma bowl and tray, leaving some space between them so they can spread out.
 Leave them to rise a little for 10 minutes or so.

-Check to see if buns are cooked – add a bit more time if not.
-Note: Be careful when removing the Varoma lid – angle it away from you so the steam doesn’t burn you, and remove it so the condensation doesn’t drip down onto the buns.
+6. Pour room temperature water into Thermomix bowl, place Varoma on top, and steam for 20 minutes, Varoma temperature/ speed 1.
+Check to see if buns are cooked, add a bit more time if not.
+(Note: Be careful when removing the Varoma lid – angle it away from you so that steam doesn’t burn you, and remove it so the condensation doesn’t drip down into the buns.

-9. Place Varoma back on top (to keep buns warm), and cook sauce for 8 minutes, 100 degrees, speed 2.
+9. Place Varoma back on top (to keep buns warm), and cook sauce for 8 minutes/ 100 degrees/ speed 2.